-Based in Maplewood, Minnesota, 3M has been around for more than a century.
+Based in Maplewood, Minn., 3M has been around for more than a century.
 3M’s philosophy is to apply science to innovate leading formulations, a mindset that has kept them flourishing.
 Popular products include the Headlight Restoration Kit.

 Rain-X has been making automotive products for more than 40 years.
 Headquartered in Houston, Texas, it’s mission is to “outsmart the elements,” making all the products you could possibly need to combat foggy headlights and other automotive issues.
 One of its most popular (and newly formulated products) is the Premium Headlight Restoration Kit.

 Around for more than 70 years, Turtle Wax is the largest automotive care company in the world.
-Based in Addison, Illinois, Turtle Wax continues to develop market-leading products that deliver great results.
+Based in Addison, Ill., Turtle Wax continues to develop market-leading products that deliver great results.
 Some of the company’s all-time best sellers include the value-priced Headlight Lens Restorer Kit.

 Headlight Restoration Kit Pricing